automl/learning_environments/README.md

 echo "done"
 ```

-A third alternative is to run everything (single GTN-RL master and multiple GTN-RL workers) on a single PC, e.g for debug purposes
+A third alternative is to run everything (single NES master and multiple NES workers) on a single PC, e.g for debug purposes
 All the scripts in the experiments folder containing a "run_bohb_serial" method support this feature.
 Just call
 ```
 python3 GTN_Worker_single_pc.py &